MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CloudCommunications/Set-MgCommunicationPresence.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPathsTm7IsmCommunicationsPresencesPresenceIdMicrosoftGraphSetpresencePostRequestbodyContentApplicationJsonSchema>`: .
+BODYPARAMETER <IPathsTm7IsmCommunicationsPresencesPresenceIdMicrosoftGraphSetpresencePostRequestbodyContentApplicationJsonSchema>: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Activity <String>]`:
   - `[Availability <String>]`:
   - `[ExpirationDuration <TimeSpan?>]`:
   - `[SessionId <String>]`:

-INPUTOBJECT `<ICloudCommunicationsIdentity>`: Identity Parameter
+INPUTOBJECT <ICloudCommunicationsIdentity>: Identity Parameter
   - `[AttendanceRecordId <String>]`: key: id of attendanceRecord
   - `[AudioRoutingGroupId <String>]`: key: id of audioRoutingGroup
   - `[CallId <String>]`: key: id of call
   - `[CallRecordId <String>]`: key: id of callRecord
+  - `[CallTranscriptId <String>]`: key: id of callTranscript
   - `[CommsOperationId <String>]`: key: id of commsOperation
   - `[ContentSharingSessionId <String>]`: key: id of contentSharingSession
   - `[MeetingAttendanceReportId <String>]`: key: id of meetingAttendanceReport